-Responsibilities: em Cor Ens e Incident Commander (IC) is solely responsible for ergency/disaster operations and shall remain at the mmand Post (CP) to observe and direct all operations.
-Sure the safety of students, staff and others on campus. and by example: your behavior sets tone for staff and students.
-Start-up Actions Obtain your personal safety equipment; i.e., hard hat, vest, clipboard (with job description sheet).
-Assess type and scope of emergency.
+Responsibilities: em Co Ens e Incident Commander (IC) is solely responsible for ergency/disaster operations and shall remain at the mmand Post (CP) to observe and direct all operations. sure the safety of students, staff and others on campus. ad by example: your behavior sets tone for staff and students.
+Start-up Actions Obtain your personal safety equipment; i.e., hard hat, vest, clipboard (with job description sheet). П Assess type and scope of emergency.
 Determine threat to human life and structures.
-Implement emergency/disaster plan and hazard specific procedures.
-Develop and communicate an incident action plan with objectives and a time frame to meet those objectives.
-Activate functions (assign positions) as needed.
-Fill in "Incident Assignments" form Appoint a backup or alternate IC Ongoing · Appoint a backup of atternation Ongoing Operational П Continue to monitor and assess total school situation: Duties: • View site map periodically for Search & Rescue progress and Duties. damage assessment information.
-0 Check with chiefs for periodic updates.
-Reassign personnel as needed.
-Report (through Communications) to school district on status Ч of students, staff, campus as needed.
-(Site Status Report) Develop and communicate revised incident action plans as needed. П Begin student release when appropriate.
+Implement emergency/disaster plan and hazard specific ш procedures.
+Develop and communicate an incident action plan with ш objectives and a time frame to meet those objectives. П Activate functions (assign positions) as needed.
+Fill in "Incident Assignments" form ۰ Appoint a backup or alternate IC Ongoing · · · · · · · · · · · · · · · · · · · Operational Continue to monitor and assess total school situation: Duties: • View site map periodically for Search & Rescue progress and damage assessment information. • Check with chiefs for periodic updates. o Reassign personnel as needed.
+Report (through Communications) to school district on status of students, staff, campus as needed.
+(Site Status Report) needed.
+Begin student release when appropriate.
 NOTE: No student should be released until student accounting is complete.
-Never send students home before the end of the regular school day unless directed by the Superintendent of Schools, except individuals on request of parent/guardian. П Authorize release of information.
-Utilize your back up; plan and take regular breaks, 5-10 minutes/hour, relocate away from the CP. ni i i i carillataff and valuntoore Take care of vour caregivers!
+Never send students home before the end of the regular school day unless directed by the Superintendent of Schools, except individuals on request of parent/guardian.
+Authorize release of information.
+Utilize your back up; plan and take regular breaks, 5-10 minutes/hour, relocate away from the CP.
+Plan regular breaks for all staff and volunteers.
+Take care of your caregivers!
 Release teachers as appropriate per district guidelines.
-By law, during a disaster, teachers become "disaster workers."
-Remain on and in charge of your campus until redirected or released by the Superintendent of Schools.
+By law, during a disaster, teachers become "disaster workers." Ц released by the Superintendent of Schools.

-Closing Down: □ Authorize deactivation of sections, branches, or units when the are no longer required. □ At the direction of the Superintendent of Schools, deactivate the entire emergency response.
-If the Fire Department or other outside agency calls an "All Clear," contact the district before taking any further action. □ Ensure that any open actions not yet completed will be taken care of after deactivation. □ Ensure the return of all equipment and reusable supplies to Logistics. □ Close out all logs.
-Ensure that all logs, reports, and other relevant documents are completed and provided to the Documentation Unit. □ Proclaim termination of the emergency and proceed with recovery operations if necessary.
-Command Post Equipment/ Campus map Job description clipboards Supplies: Master keys Staff & student rosters Disaster response forms Emergency/disaster plan Duplicate rosters (2 sets) Tables & chairs (if CP is or Vests (if available) Campus Emergency Planni
+Closing Down: □ Authorize deactivation of sections, branches, or units when they are no longer required. □ At the direction of the Superintendent of Schools, deactivate the entire emergency response.
+If the Fire Department or other outside agency calls an "All Clear," contact the district before taking any further action. □ Ensure that any open actions not yet completed will be taken

+care of after deactivation.

+☐ Ensure the return of all equipment and reusable supplies to Logistics.

+☐ Close out all logs.
+Ensure that all logs, reports, and other relevant documents are completed and provided to the Documentation Unit.

+the emergency and proceed with ecessary.

+Command Post

+Equipment/ Campus map Job description clipboards

+Supplies: Master keys Command post tray (pens, etc.)

+Staff & student rosters School district radio

+Disaster response forms Campus 2-way radios

+Emergency/disaster plan AM/FM radio (battery)

+Duplicate rosters (2 sets) Bullhorn

+Tables & chairs (if CP is or ıtdoors)

+Vests (if available)

+Campus Emergency Planning Guidelines